PiotrRut/PiotrRut/README.md

 - 👨🏻‍💻 Creating awesome things at [Equals](https://equals.com)
 - 🇵🇱🇳🇴 Polish/Norwegian
 - 🇬🇧 Based in London, UK
+- 📸 Photograper
+- 🚀 Interested in all things space

 ## Technologies and tools I use